The sociopathic stare is a chilling gaze that can unsettle anyone.

 - Medication can also help in managing symptoms of sociopathy.
 Antidepressants and mood stabilizers have been prescribed to help manage symptoms of depression and bipolar disorder, which often co-occur in individuals with sociopathic traits.

-- Sociopathic persons may also benefit from stress-reducing techniques such as meditation, exercise, and mindfulness practices.
+- Sociopathic people may get some benefit from stress-reducing techniques such as meditation, exercise, and mindfulness practices.

 - Developing a strong support system and setting clear boundaries in relationships can also be helpful in managing sociopathic behaviors.